DIEUDONNE-DENGUN/DenPlaces/README.md

 About Denplaces

-      DenPlaces is an Ionic 3 Mobile App which provides nearby services to a user current location using Google maps.
+     DenPlaces is an Ionic 3 mobile hybrid app to provide the nearest services to users using google maps.
-      Services like nearby Restaurants,Supermarkets,Hospitals,Pharmacies,Churches and Banks are currently implemented and working.
+     It provides distance and direction to get to a destination service.Currently, it supports, nearby restaurants, supermarkets,             pharmacies, hospitals, schools, church and banks.It provide automated display of the nearby services using Google Maps.
      It is free and open for anyone to used and modify

 Getting Started